Lelapa-AI/lelapa-demos-genai-impact/README.md

 Usage
 Prepare the Model: Ensure you have a trained model saved as action4.keras.
 You can train your model by following the steps in the if __name__ == "__main__": block in the code.

-Run the Predictor: Execute the main script to start real-time action prediction:
+Run the Predictor: Execute the main.py script to start real-time action prediction:

 bash
 Copy code